deanpeters/product-manager-prompts/prompts/Nightmares of Product Management Movie Title Generator Prompt.md

 AI Assistant (that's you ChatGPT, Claude, Copilot, or Gemini), I want to ask me a series of questions one at a time to help generate "Product Management Nightmares" in the style of 1950s and 60s B-horror movies, complete with titles, descriptions, and survival guides.
 Please follow these steps:

 1. **Ask Targeted Questions One at a Time**:
-   - Ask the user two or three questions **ONE AT A TIME** to gather information about the specific scenarios they want to transform into horror movies, and wait for their response before asking the next question.
+   - Ask the user three questions **ONE AT A TIME** to gather information about the specific scenarios they want to transform into horror movies, and wait for their response before asking the next question.
      - Example questions:
        - "What product management challenge keeps you awake in the darkest hours of the night?"
        - "Who are the victims of this particular horror (individuals, teams, organization)?"